Skip to content

 ^X Exit ^R Read File ^\ Replace ^U Paste ^J Justify ^/ Go To Line

-1. Press Control + x Control + x , then y y , and finally Enter Enter to save the file.
+1. Press Control + x Control + x , then y y , finally Enter Enter to save the file.

-2. Now restart the Raspberry Pi.
+2. Reboot the Raspberry Pi now.

 Terminal window